cltk/ang_models_cltk/README.md

 CV fold 10 accuracy = 0.828 in 0.539 seconds
 10-fold validation of model backoff = 0.831
-Test accuracy of model backoff on unseen text  = 0.700 Time for modhel backoff to tag Beowulf = 0.056
+Test accuracy of model backoff on unseen text  = 0.700 Time for model backoff to tag Beowulf = 0.056

 ---------- crf ----------
 CV fold 1 accuracy = 0.899 in 2.886 seconds